Salted Pistachio Chocolate Chunk Slice and Bake Cookies

 These salted pistachio chocolate chunk slice & bake cookies are adapted from my favorite slice & bake cookie base, a cookie I've treasured for years.
 Toasted hazelnut slice & bake cookies started it all (pictured below), then I moved to funfetti slice & bake cookies and dark chocolate orange slice & bake cookies.
 I even published a chocolate version, a maple walnut version, and a vanilla spice version in Sally's Cookie Addiction.
 Yes, I'm in love with the slice & bake cookie.

 Want to read more about this unique cookie dough?
 Here's where it all started.

-Back to today’s recipe.
+Let's get back to today's cookie recipe though.
 Instead of dunking into chocolate like my typical slice & bake cookies, I added chocolate chunks directly to the cookie dough.
 I also used all brown sugar for flavor and sweetening, more salt, more vanilla, lots of chopped pistachios, and rolled the cookie dough in coarse sugar and leftover pistachio pieces.
-They’re not chocolate chip cookies, they’re better.
+They're not chocolate chip cookies, they're better.

 HERE'S WHY THEY'RE AWESOME

 - Basic ingredients: sugar, flour, butter, egg

 - There's no leavener, so the cookies are extra dense inside